dinabandhuk/webtech-project/README.md

 - `composer` installed locally

 ## steps to recreate
+These are general instructions. look at commit history for change in code.

 - we will add a seperate model for drivers and apply migrations
 ```bash